programmfabrik/apitest/README.md

             }
         ],

-        // With header_from_you set a header to the value of the dat astore field
+        // With header_from_store you set a header to the value of the datastore field
         // In this example we set the "Content-Type" header to the value "application/json"
         // As "application/json" is stored as string in the datastore on index "contentType" "header_from_store": {